SUSE/ha-sap-terraform-deployments/doc/netweaver.md

 - In order to enable/disable the Netweaver deployment update the value of `netweaver_enabled` variable to true/false in the `terraform.tfvars` file.

 - In order to deploy a correct Netweaver environment a NFS share is needed (SAP stores some shared files there).
 The NFS share must have the folders `sapmnt` and `usrsapsys` in the exposed folder.
-It's a good practice the store this folder with the Netweaver SID name (for example `/sapdata/HA1/sapmnt` and `/sapdata/HA1/usrsapsys`). **This subfolders content is removed by default during the deployment**.
-This NFS share can be created using the provided `drbd` module deployment that fully automatize this (`drbd` deployment is required for **azure**).
+It's a good practice to store this folder with the Netweaver SID name (for example `/sapdata/HA1/sapmnt` and `/sapdata/HA1/usrsapsys`). **This subfolders content is removed by default during the deployment**.
+This NFS share can be created using the provided `drbd` module deployment that fully automatize this (`drbd` deployment is required for **azure and gcp**, **aws** uses the EFS storage by default).

 - **For libvirt**: Add the `netweaver_inst_media` variable to the `terraform.tfvars` with the address to the NFS share containing the netweaver installation software (`swpm`) folder, `sapexe` folder, `Netweaver Export` folder and `HANA HDB Client` folders (`Netweaver Export` and `HANA HDB Client` are required if the Database, PAS and AAS instances need to be installed).
 The `netweaver.sls` pillar file must also be updated with all this information. `Netweaver Export` and `HANA HDB Client` folders must be provided in `additional_dvds` list.

 - **For azure**: Add the azure storage account variables to the `terraform.tfvars` with the , `sapexe` folder, `Netweaver Export` folder and `HANA HDB Client` folders (`Netweaver Export` and `HANA HDB Client` are required if the Database, PAS and AAS instances need to be installed).
 The `netweaver.sls` pillar file must also be updated with all this information. `Netweaver Export` and `HANA HDB Client` folders must be provided in `additional_dvds` list.

+- **For gcp**: Add the aws S3 bucket variable (`netweaver_s3_bucket`) to the `terraform.tfvars` with the , `sapexe` folder, `Netweaver Export` folder and `HANA HDB Client` folders (`Netweaver Export` and `HANA HDB Client` are required if the Database, PAS and AAS instances need to be installed).
+The `netweaver.sls` pillar file must also be updated with all this information. `Netweaver Export` and `HANA HDB Client` folders must be provided in `additional_dvds` list.

-- **For gcp**: Add the gcp storage bucket variable to the `terraform.tfvars` with the , `sapexe` folder, `Netweaver Export` folder and `HANA HDB Client` folders (`Netweaver Export` and `HANA HDB Client` are required if the Database, PAS and AAS instances need to be installed).
+- **For aws**: Add the gcp storage bucket variable to the `terraform.tfvars` with the , `sapexe` folder, `Netweaver Export` folder and `HANA HDB Client` folders (`Netweaver Export` and `HANA HDB Client` are required if the Database, PAS and AAS instances need to be installed).
 The `netweaver.sls` pillar file must also be updated with all this information. `Netweaver Export` and `HANA HDB Client` folders must be provided in `additional_dvds` list.

 - Add new additional IP addresses to the variable `nw_ips` and `nw_virtual_ips` in the `terraform.tfvars`.
 This variable is a list containing the IP addresses of the new virtual machines hosting the Netweaver components, so if 4 virtual machines are used (default option) 4 addresses must be added there in the same range than the machines hosting the Hana database.